Complaints about Schools

 Good communication is vital for building a partnership between home and school and it also builds understanding and co-operation between parents, staff and governors.

-Contact school and try to sort problem out informally.
+Contact the school and try to sort the problem out informally.

-If can't be resolved informally, write to Head Teacher/Chair of Governors as soon as possible, setting out why you remain dissatisfied.
+If can't be resolved informally, write to Head Teacher or Chair of Governors as soon as possible, setting out why you remain dissatisfied.

 School replies within 3 school weeks.

 If still dissatisfied, write to Chair of Governors setting out why you are unhappy and what you would like the school to do to resolve the complaint.